-Where a podium form is established, the podium should be a maximum of six storeys in height and the upper storeys should step back a minimum of 3 metres.
-Where a continuous streetwall exists, new buildings should align with existing setbacks and upper storey step-backs to create consistency in the streetscape.
+- " Where a podium form is established, the podium should be a maximum of six storeys in height and the upper storeys should step back a minimum of 3 metres. - " Where a continuous streetwall exists, new buildings should align with existing setbacks and upper storey step-backs to create consistency in the streetscape.

-" Where a podium form is not established, upper storey cantilevers may occupy 80% of the building height and frontage and may project up to 3.5 metres from the front property line.
+" Where a podium form is not established, upper storey cantilevers may occupy 80% of the building height and frontage and may project up to 3.0 metres.